9ae/ace/wiki/vault/o.md

 > Oh!
 What if that was Roderick's plan all along, and he was pulling the strings to have the council executed. **In seeking revenge against Edgar for torturing Sicili, Vio ends up helping The Order gain more power.**

+Book 1 EP:
+- **Vio** takes leadership position
+- **Zaki** gets revenge, but rejected by Sicili
+- **Yule** recognizes that Roderick is corrupt

+What if we primarily focus on:
+1. Forgivenss v Revenge: Vio v Zaki
+2. Faith v Religion: Sicili v Yule

+Ending:
+1. Revenge only breeds more pain
+2. You can still have faith, even without religious institutions

+What if the midpoint plot twist is discovering Edgars a puppet corpse.
+After the reveal, The Order moves in to fill the power vaccum and incite a civil war.
+The council scrambles to get it's act together, Vio becomes leader of a terrorist organization.

+**Vio** internal conflict is she wants love, but is so afraid of rejection she constantly puts herself out of the running.

+1. Vio & Zaki meet.
+World build Ixan
+2. Learn more about Zaki.
+World build Galei
+3. Dive more into Vio's past with Yule.
+World build the Order
+4. Conflicts with the faith and the order.
+World build the religion
+5. Turning point
+6. Arc mission. inciting incident
+7. Rising conflict
+8. Reach the darkest hour
+9. Final Battle & Fall

+---

 1: Forgiveness, giving others the benefit of the doubt

 What happens? **Vio & Zaki meet**